unman/qubes-ssh-agent/README.md

 ## Installation
 ### On the ssh-agent qube
-1. Move your keypairs to the offline ssh-agent qube.
+1. Move your keypairs to the offline ssh-agent qube in `~/keys`.
 2. Create a user-agent as described above.
 3. Copy the `qubes.SshAgent` file to `/etc/qubes-rpc`